spongedsc/SpongeML/README.md

 # SpongeML

-## Provides a SocketIO server for any other client) with:
+## Provides a SocketIO server for any client with:

 - CharacterAI Proxy
 - Image Captioning